Wifi Projector Explained: A UK Buyer's Guide

 Why buy a wifi projector in the UK?

 The appeal is easy to understand.
 Space is limited in many British homes, especially flats, terraced houses and box rooms repurposed as media spaces.
-A compact projector that can create an image up to 200 inches while packing away when not in use suits modern living better than many large-screen televisions.
+A compact projector that can create an a larger image than a typical TV in suitable room conditions while packing away when not in use suits modern living better than many large-screen televisions.

 Why are wifi projectors good for smaller British homes?